 The Plan changed its investment policy during the year ended September 30, 2013 to allow for investment in real estate.
-As such, the Plan invested in a real estate fund which holds multiple real estate investments to mitigate the related investment risk.
-At September 30, 2015 and 2014, the Plan's real estate investments totaled \$918,241 and \$814,519, respectively.
+As such, the Plan invested in a real estate investment fund which holds multiple real estate investments to mitigate the related investment risk.
+At September 30, 2016 and 2015, the Plan's real estate investments totaled \$1,296,382 and \$918,241, respectively.